tforzaglia/WikiView/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 # WikiView
-iOS framework that provides a `UIViewController` subclass for displaying contents of Wikipedia page
+iOS framework that provides a `UIViewController` subclass for displaying contents of Wikipedia page.
+The framework also provides a way to get just the `WikiPage` object so that you can use it with your own custom view controllers.

+Currently, the `WikiPage` object contains properties for
+1. Title of page
+2. Introductory paragraph of page
+3. Thumbnail image associated with the page

 ## Installation
 ### Carthage